Comment on the proposal to deregulate the pine shoot beetle

 About the consultation

-The Canadian Food Inspection Agency (CFIA) is seeking feedback on a proposal to deregulate Tomicus piniperda (pine shoot beetle) in Canada.
+The Canadian Food Inspection Agency (CFIA) was seeking feedback on a proposal to deregulate Tomicus piniperda (pine shoot beetle) in Canada.

 Pine shoot beetle is an invasive forest pest that has been in North America for almost forty years, and has been under official control in both the United States and Canada since it was first found.
 There were concerns when the pest was first introduced that it would spread and be damaging to valuable pine forests that are important to Canada's forestry sector.

 However, twenty years after its establishment in Canada, there is little evidence to suggest that pine shoot beetle has caused significant damage to native pine stands.

 This pest risk management document pertains to Canada's regulations and programs (plant import and domestic movement) with respect to pine shoot beetle.
 CFIA is proposing to deregulate pine shoot beetle as a quarantine pest.

 - Government and industry associations with an interest in matters related to forestry

 Ottawa, Ontario K1A 0Y9